 Fixing Financial Statements

-In some cases, a share buyback is used to make financial statements look better.
+Sometimes, a share buyback is used to make financial statements look better.
 Since the number of outstanding shares decreases, the EPS increases.

 A higher EPS makes a company more attractive since every share brings more money.